platform-mesh/portal-ui-lib/docs/readme-generic-ui.md

   - `"label"`: Display name for the group
   - `"delimiter"`: String used to separate grouped values
   - `"multiline"`: Boolean flag for multiline display of grouped values (default: true) When true, values are displayed on separate lines
+- `"uiSettings"`: Object for configuring UI-specific display settings:
   - `"labelDisplay"`: Boolean value for using the defaults or an object for customizing the visual appearance of field values:
     - `"backgroundColor"`: Background color for the value (CSS color value)
     - `"color"`: Text color for the value (CSS color value)
     - `"fontWeight"`: Font weight for the value (CSS font-weight value)
     - `"fontStyle"`: Font style for the value (CSS font-style value)
     - `"textDecoration"`: Text decoration for the value (CSS text-decoration value)
     - `"textTransform"`: Text transformation for the value (CSS text-transform value)
+  - `"displayAs"`: Controls how the value is displayed:
-- `"displayAsPlainText"`: Boolean valu that give you ability to render value as it is, without any built-in transformation.
+    - `'plainText'`: Render value as plain text without any built-in transformation
+    - `'secret'`: Render value as a secret with show/hide hover
+  - `"withCopyButton"`: Boolean flag to show a copy button next to the value for easy copying to clipboard
 - `"dynamicValuesDefinition"`: Configuration for dynamic value loading:
   - `"operation"`: GraphQL operation name
   - `"gqlQuery"`: GraphQL query string